Optimizing Delivery Routes in LATAM Using AI Planning

-In this high-impact 8-week challenge, 50 AI engineers have collaborated to build a route optimisation tool using Google´s OR-Tools and Open Street Map. of the division of deliveries between delivery vehicles using AI.
+In this high-impact 8-week challenge, 50 AI engineers have collaborated to build a route optimization tool using Google´s OR-Tools and Open Street Map.

-The results showed optimum routes of the city of Bogota and the techniques are reproducible in other locations or cities as well.
+The tool is used by Colombia-based startup Carryt to visualize optimum delivery routes of the city of Bogota and the techniques are reproducible in other locations or cities as well.

 Optimized deployment of existing resources (vehicles and drivers) can improve the level of service for customers, reduce carbon footprint, enrich the well-being and livelihood of drivers, and lessen the industry’s overall impact on urban congestion.
-With the opportunity to create such an impact, the Omdena collaborators and partner Carryt came together to address the issue at hand.
+With the opportunity to create such an impact, the Omdena collaborators and partner Carryt came together to address the issue.

 The project outcomes